StewAlexander-com/NetVendor/README.md

 2. Update the OUI database if needed (downloads from IEEE)
 3. Prompt for Mac Address input file and column information
 4. Process devices and generate reports with progress visualization
-5. Create pie charts and CSV files
+5. Create pie charts and CSV files (for spreadsheets like Excel / Google Sheets etc)
 6. Organize all output files in the `output` directory

 ### Input